 - Compare and order areas of shapes using non-standard area units.

-Covering surfaces with a single unit will also lead to discussion about shapes that tessellate, and are therefore useful for covering surfaces, and those that don’t.
-For example, rectangles and squares tessellate the plane, whereas circles don’t.
+Covering surfaces with a single unit should lead to discussion about which shapes that tessellate, and are therefore useful for covering surfaces.
+For example, rectangles and squares tessellate the plane, whilst circles do not.
 Tessellating with non-standard units establishes the need to cover surfaces without leaving gaps and without overlapping.
 It also demonstrates the advantages of using arrays that can be readily counted by using multiplication, for example, 3 rows of 6 tiles gives an area of 18 tiles.

 From the earliest of these experiences, students should be encouraged to estimate.
 Initially these estimates may be no more than guesses, but estimating involves the students in developing a sense of the size of the unit.
 As everyday life involves estimating at least as frequently as finding exact measures, the skill of estimating is important.

 At this stage students can also be introduced to the appropriateness of units of measure.
 For example, a hand is more appropriate than a finger tip for measuring the area of a desktop.

 The learning opportunities in this unit can be differentiated by providing or removing support to students and by varying the task requirements.
 Ways to differentiate include:

 - modelling and scaffolding the measurement of objects using different non-standard units

 - varying the complexity and size of shapes and non-standard units students are asked to measure with

 - using a digital camera to record students' responses and reduce the required writing time